Artificial Intelligence in Drug Discovery: Applications and Techniques: Drug Discovery Overview

-To accelerate the small-molecule drug discovery, \textit{High-Throughput Screening (HTS)} \cite{pereira2007origin, bender2008aspects} has been proposed to increase the discovery efficiency since the 1980s, which is a hit-finding approach underpinned by development in automation and the availability of large chemical libraries.
-A prominent outcome of HTS is the large-scale structure-activity datasets, which contribute to the chemical databases such as PubChem \cite{wang2017pubchem}.
-Various computational techniques have been developed to search the large chemical libraries for potentially active molecules to be tested in subsequent \textit{in vitro} and \textit{in vivo} assays \cite{kim2016getting}, which is also known as \textit{Virtual Screening (VS)}.
-In other words, VS is to identify active molecules using computational approaches, based on knowledge about the target (\textit{structure-based VS}) or known active ligands (\textit{ligand-based VS}) and, at its core, aims to increase the odds, i.e., true positive rate, of identifying active molecules \cite{scior2012recognizing}.
-For the concept of active molecules, as mentioned above, activation or inhibition of a target is the underlying hypothesis to treat a disease, which corresponds to two major classes of drugs with regard to the action mechanism, \textit{agonists} and \textit{antagonists} \cite{salahudeen2017overview}.
-An agonist is a molecule which activates the target to exert a biologic response, just as its endogenous ligand.
-On the contrary, an antagonsit is a molecule which binds to the target but does not elicit a response.
-Based on more specific action effects and mechanisms, agonists can further be classified as partial agonists, inverse agonists, biased agonists.
-Antagonists can include competitive and non-competitive antagonists.
+To accelerate the small-molecule drug discovery, \textit{high-throughput screening (HTS)} \cite{pereira2007origin, bender2008aspects} has been proposed to increase the discovery efficiency since the 1980s, which is a hit-finding approach underpinned by development in automation and the availability of large chemical libraries.
+A prominent outcome of HTS is the large-scale \textit{structure-activity relationship (SAR)} datasets, which contribute to the chemical databases such as PubChem \cite{wang2017pubchem} and ZINC \cite{sterling2015zinc}.
+Various computational techniques have been developed to search the chemical libraries for potentially active molecules to be tested in subsequent \textit{in vitro} and \textit{in vivo} assays \cite{kim2016getting}, which is also known as \textit{virtual screening (VS)}.
+In other words, VS is to identify active molecules using computational approaches, based on knowledge about the target (\textit{structure-based VS}) or known active ligands (\textit{ligand-based VS}) to increase the odds of identifying active molecules \cite{scior2012recognizing}.
+For the concept of active molecules, as mentioned above, activation or inhibition of a target is the underlying hypothesis to treat a disease, which corresponds to two major classes of drugs with regard to the \textit{mechanism of action (MoA)}, i.e., \textit{agonists} and \textit{antagonists} \cite{salahudeen2017overview}.
+An agonist is a molecule which activates the target to exert a biologic response as its endogenous ligand.
+On the contrary, an antagonist is a molecule which binds to the target to block the response.
+Based on more specific effects and mechanisms, agonists can further be classified as partial agonists, inverse agonists, biased agonists.
+Antagonists include competitive and non-competitive antagonists.
 To quantify the activity, various assays have been developed to measure \textit{affinity} (or \textit{potency}) and \textit{efficacy}.
-Affinity is is the fraction or extent to which a molecule binds to a target at a given concentration whereas potency is the necessary amount of a molecule to produce an effect of a given magnitude, inversely proportional to the affinity.
-Efficacy, on the other hand, describes the effect size, such as such as inhibition of an enzyme to 60\%.
-Commonly used activity measures are summarized in Table~\ref{tbl:prpt_measures}.
+Affinity is the fraction or extent to which a molecule binds to a target at a given concentration whereas potency is the necessary amount of a molecule to produce an effect of a given magnitude, inversely proportional to the affinity.
+Efficacy, on the other hand, describes the effect size, such as inhibition of an enzyme to 60\%.
+Common activity measures are summarized in Table~\ref{tbl:prpt_measures}.